stuntrally/stuntrally3/docs/trees.md

 ## 🌳Trees to do

 A copy from old forum.
-To I could edit, mark here etc.
+So I could edit, mark here etc.

 Trees are in SR3 just like other objects.
 Just export and put mesh and textures in trees2/,
 add in presets.xml, new material in all.material.json (copy similar) and test in editor.